jjmilburn/eLibrarian/README.md

 # eLibrarian #

+**Defunct as of April 2018, repo is archived for future reference.**

 The problem this tool attempts to solve is the inability to *quickly* answer the question, "Can I check out this book on any the online resources available with my library membership?".
 Instead of spending 10-20 minutes searching each app individually, it should be possible to programatically search all legitimate catalogs for a specific title, author, or keyword.

-As of March 2018, this project targets the sources:
+As of March 2018, initial targets include:

 * Hoopla
 * RBDigital